 Do Double Duty9 of 14

 With minimal time, you have to make the most of every minute in the gym.
-Combine cardio and strength training for a tough workout that you can feel good about.
+Combine cardio on the tread or elliptical (or other equipment of choice) and strength training for a tough workout that you can feel good about.

 For example, you can start holding dumbbells on your cardio machine of choice, doing bicep curls or shoulder presses for one minute every three to five minutes.
 You've now crossed off cardio and an arm workout all in one go.

 Group classes are the perfect fitness hack for anyone who's new to working out.
 All you have to do is show up, and someone will have already planned a perfect workout for you, complete with the necessary warm-up and cool-down.

 You can also get feedback on your form so you know where to improve or what weak spots on your body to target in the future.